IMPACT for High School students

 IMPACT: CREATING YOUTH ADVOCATES

 A major focus of education is preparing young people for their roles as citizens in a democracy.
 Now more than ever, young people want to play a pivotal role in developing solutions and addressing inequities in the United States.
-During the 2021-22 school year, Close Up & NNSP will bring together students from across the country to build the tools and knowledge to meaningfully engage with systemic issues and become catalysts for effective change in their communities.
+During the 2022-23 school year, Close Up & the National Network of Schools in Partnership (NNSP) will bring together students from across the country to build the tools and knowledge to meaningfully engage with systemic issues and become catalysts for effective change in their communities.

 Over the course of the program, students will deliberate about pressing national issues; explore the political and structural barriers to equity in our country; deepen understanding of existing campaigns for change; and work together to create meaningful solutions.
 By engaging young people from communities nationwide in meaningful dialogue, we aim to help students develop empathy for the perspectives of others and build the skills and confidence needed to empower a generation of change-makers.

 Deliberating Systemic Issues: How can you engage on controversial issues that matter to you and build empathy for diverse ideas and perspectives?

 Six online synchronous 75-minute sessions starting October 11, 2022

 Students will develop a deeper understanding of complex policy challenges facing the nation, connect those issues to longstanding values and tensions, and gain a rich understanding of the value of deliberation in a democracy.
 Students will examine major policy issues, evaluate proposals that represent a range of viewpoints, and consider, as a group, how to best address these issues.
 After developing a better understanding of their own values and priorities, students will participate in a training to develop the facilitation skills to lead controversial issue discussions in their own school communities.

 Community Impact Symposium: Race, Justice, and Equity: How can you create positive, systemic change in your school or local community?